 However, by the mid-19th century, internal divisions and declining royal authority had weakened the country, which would make it susceptible to foreign intervention.

-Subsequently, the Nguyễn dynasty, which started in 1802 under Emperor Gia Long, would the last dynasty of Vietnam.
+Subsequently, the Nguyễn dynasty, which started in 1802 under Emperor Gia Long, would be the last dynasty of Vietnam.

 It struggled with internal dissent and the pressures of modernization while trying to maintain independence.